Graphical goodness-of-fit tests

 ../../_images/graphical_fitting_test-5.png

-The Kendall Plot test validates the use of the Frank copula for a sample.
+In the second example, the Kendall Plot test invalidates the use of the Frank copula for the given sample.

 (Source code, png)